cBioPortal/2020-cbioportal-r-workshop/README.md

-# Workshop for cBioPortal Webinar 5: R & API CLient
+# Workshop for cBioPortal Webinar 5: R & API Client
 The workshop is written in R Markdown

 See the outputted HTML: